mongodb/docs/source/reference/mongodump.rst

-   Enables :term:`IPv6` support to allow :program:`mongodump` to connect to the MongoDB instance using IPv6 connectivity. :program:`mongodump` does not provide IPv6 support.
+   Enables :term:`IPv6` support to allow :program:`mongodump` to connect to the MongoDB instance using IPv6 connectivity.
+All MongoDB programs and processes, including :program:`mongodump`, disable IPv6 support by default.

 .. option:: --username <username>, -u <username>